 This article is part of an Essential Guide, our editor-selected collection of our best articles, videos and other content on this topic.
 Explore more in this guide:

-4. - Dashboards and data visualization terms, defined: Read more in this section
+4. - SAP BusinessObjects and HANA definitions: Read more in this section

 Explore other sections in this guide:

 1) In information technology, a dashboard is a user interface that, somewhat resembling an automobile's dashboard, organizes and presents information in a way that is easy to read.
 However, a computer dashboard is more likely to be interactive than an automobile dashboard (unless it is also computer-based).
 To some extent, most graphical user interfaces (GUIs) resemble a dashboard.
 However, some product developers consciously employ this metaphor (and sometimes the term) so that the user instantly recognizes the similarity.

 2) Some products that aim to integrate information from multiple components into a unified display refer to themselves as dashboards.
 For example, a product might obtain information from the local operating system in a computer, from one or more applications that may be running, and from one or more remote sites on the Web and present it as though it all came from the same source.
 Hewlett Packard developed the first such product, which began as a tool for customizing Windows desktops.
 Called Dashboard, the HP product was subsequently acquired by Borland and then a company called Starfish.
 Microsoft's Digital Dashboard tool incorporates Web-based elements (such as news, stock quotes, and so on) and corporate elements (such as e-mail, applications, and so on) into Outlook.
 Dashboards may be customized in a multitude of ways and named accordingly, generally, for example as a general corporate or enterprise dashboard, or more specifically, as a CIO or CEO dashboard.